3 Pierce Road

 Brian Houghton LADC is 10.3 miles from Dublin, New Hampshire

-Like other drug and alcohol rehab facilities, Community Improvement Associates (CIA) is committed to long term recovery for drug and alcohol abusers living in the Dublin, NH. area.
+Like other drug and alcohol rehab facilities, Community Improvement Associates (CIA) is committed to long term recovery for drug and alcohol abusers living in the Dublin, New Hampshire area.
 As such, this addiction treatment facility has been providing services like cognitive/behavior therapy, dialectical behavior therapy, contingency management/motivational incentive, trauma-related counseling, motivational interviewing, vocational rehabilitation services and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 Further, Community Improvement Associates (CIA) knows that it is important that its clients receive individualized care to ensure that they are successful.
 They specialize in several programs such as persons who have experienced sexual abuse, residential beds for client's children, social skills development, domestic violence, clients with HIV/AIDS, housing services and many other modes of treatment that you can find listed in the following section.
 These services that Community Improvement Associates (CIA) provides are also available in a variety of settings - outpatient detox facilities, outpatient individual counseling, inpatient drug rehab programs, long term treatment programs, short term drug and alcohol rehab programs and more.